Noise-Related Organizations

 Citizens Against Airboat Noise (South Freeport, Maine) — formerly known as Mainers Against Coastal Noise Pollution

-Clean Air Northeast — A multi-state initiative (including the EPA and private-sector companies) to reduce vehicle emissions, improve public health, and promote so-called “clean diesel” technology
+Clean Air Northeast — A multi-state initiative (including the EPA and private-sector companies) to reduce vehicle emissions and improve public health in part by ensuring enforcement of laws against modified exhaust systems.

-Community Noise Lab (Providence, RI) — Led by a faculty member of the Brown University School of Public Health
+Community Noise Lab (Providence, RI) — Though led by a faculty member at the Brown University School of Public Health and well aware of the adverse physiological effects of excessive noise, it bafflingly does not advocate reducing unhealthy sound levels in Providence or anywhere else.

 EPA Region 1: New England office (Boston, MA) — Administers EPA activities in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, Vermont, and 10 Native American tribal nations.
 Under the 1972 Noise Control Act and 1978 Quiet Communities Act, Congress authorized the EPA to conduct research on unhealthy noise and develop policies to reduce it.
 E-mail: R1web.mail@epa.gov